JS-RML/Advanced-high-speed-scooping/README.md

 ## 3. Run High-Speed Scooping
 ### Before running the code
 You should match the 'Actuator object' and the serial number of motor driver in the 'GRIPPER/Gripper.py' source file.
-${\color{red}This \space sounds \space more \space like \space a \space high-level \space goal \space to \space achieve.
-Explain more explicitly the list of low-level action items that your user needs to perform.}$ ***This sounds more like a high-level goal to achieve.
+{\color{red}This \space sounds \space more \space like \space a \space high-level \space goal \space to \space achieve.
+Explain more explicitly the list of low-level action items that your user needs to perform.} ***This sounds more like a high-level goal to achieve.
 Explain more explicitly the list of low-level action items that your user needs to perform.***

 ```python